jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 The fate of civilization is on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
-Open-source Jedi who've never stopped innovating, thinking ahead, and filling the world we majic.
+Open-source Jedi who've never stopped strugglinh, innovating, and filling the world we majic.
 And the self-importance, short-sightedness of Darth Blockbuster—the fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 The fate of civilization is then, rather simple.
 Who is your hero Stargazer?
 Will you be a player god or an extra?
 We all await your choice.
 The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
 Which might look something like this...